satschool-outreach/satschool-outreach.github.io/Contact.md

 ### You can get in touch with us at: [satschool.outreach@gmail.com](mailto:satschool.outreach@gmail.com)

-### Or fill out our enquiry [form]([https://forms.gle/NfNE2NWGk3mvph4s6](https://forms.gle/gcxeSY5phu5afxj58))
+### Or fill out our enquiry [form]([https://forms.gle/NfNE2NWGk3mvph4s6](https://forms.gle/gcxeSY5phu5afxj58)

 ### Follow us on Twitter: [@SatSchool_](https://twitter.com/SatSchool_)

 ### Become an EO Ambassdor:

--Be first to know about SatSchool outreach opportunities near you -Be part of the EO outreach community
+- Be first to know about SatSchool outreach opportunities near you
+- Be part of the EO outreach community
--Be a recognised EO Ambassador on the SatSchool website
+- Be a recognised EO Ambassador on the SatSchool website

 If you want to become an EO Ambassador, sign up [here](https://forms.gle/NfNE2NWGk3mvph4s6)